 Schizophrenia often develops between the ages of 18 and 35, which are critical years for education and making career choices.
 The degree to which your thinking skills (sometimes referred to as ‘cognitive functions,’ for example, concentration, memory, thoughts, planning skills and ability to solve problems), may be impaired can affect your chances of continuing your education or being able to stay working.

-With the help of antipsychotic medications and psychotherapy and psychosocial interventions your symptoms may be managed to a level that enables you to continue with, or return to education or employment.
+With the help of medications and psychotherapy and psychosocial interventions your symptoms may be managed to a level that enables you to continue with, or return to education or employment.
 There are many people who have accomplished a great deal in spite of their schizophrenia and who have gone on to have happy, fulfilled lives.